Pennsylvania’s Director of Outdoor Recreation

 Pennsylvania has the sixth largest outdoor recreation economy in the country.

-U.S. Department of Commerce Bureau of Economic Analysis (PDF), outdoor recreation adds $12 billion to the Pennsylvania economy.
-This activity creates 150,000 full time jobs which earn Pennsylvanians $6.4 billion in wages and salaries.
+According to the U.S. Department of Commerce Bureau of Economic Analysis (PDF), outdoor recreation adds $14 billion to the Pennsylvania economy.
+This activity creates 150,000 full time jobs which earn Pennsylvanians $6.8 billion in wages and salaries.

 Pennsylvania’s Outdoor Recreation Resources

 From the vastness of the Pennsylvania Wilds in northcentral Pennsylvania to John Heinz National Wildlife Refuge in the middle of Philadelphia, Pennsylvanians and visitors to the commonwealth have access to outdoor recreation lands and waters that are internationally renowned and loved locally.

 These lands and waters, the sweeping vistas and the starry skies above hold diverse and exceptional outdoor recreation opportunities.

 Pennsylvania is a state of outdoor recreationists.
 According to surveys done for the statewide outdoor recreation plan, residents participate in outdoor recreation, feel it is an essential part of their lives, and agree that there should be investments in outdoor recreation for individual health and happiness, the health and development of communities, and the growth and success of the commonwealth.
 In addition:

 - Ninety-three percent of Pennsylvanian’s participate in outdoor recreation, more than half at least once or twice a month.

 - Ninety percent agree that outdoor recreation is an essential part of their lives.